SarveshMD/.dotfiles/README.md

 6) Navigate to the home directory
 7) Cut the `snippets` folder, `keybindings.json` and `settings.json` files.
 8) Navigate to `.config/Code/User` and paste them.
+9) Run `fc-cache -fv` to update the font cache.
+10) Run `fc-list -fv | grep Cascadia` to verify if the fonts are properly recognized.

 ## Contents